- Home

 Ask about medicinesTalk to your doctor about medicines, such as a low dose of morphine, to ease breathlessness.
 It is important to keep any chest pain well controlled because pain may prevent you from breathing deeply. | |

-Modify your movementSome types of gentle exercise can help but check with your doctor first.
-An exercise physiologist, physiotherapist or occupational therapist from your treatment centre can explain how to modify your activities to improve breathlessness. | |
+Modify your movementDo gentle exercise to help you avoid losing strength and muscle.
+An exercise physiologist, physiotherapist or occupational therapist from your treatment centre can explain how to adjust your activities to improve breathlessness. | |

-Create a breezeUse a handheld fan to direct a cool stream of air across your face if you feel short of breath when not exerting yourself.
-You may also find it helpful to sit by an open window. | |
+Create a breezeUse a portable or handheld fan to direct a cool stream of air across your face if you feel short of breath when you are not active.
+Sitting by an open window can also help. | |

 Find ways to relaxListen to a relaxation recording or learn other ways to relax.
 This can help you to control anxiety and breathe more easily.
 Some people find breathing exercises, acupuncture and meditation helpful.
-Listen to our Finding Calm During Cancer podcast episodes.For more on this, see Complementary therapies. |
+Listen to our Finding Calm During Cancer podcast episodes.Learn more about complementary therapies. |

 → READ MORE: Pain and lung cancer